AkeemKaleeb/MortgageApplicationDatabase/README.txt

     - In total, each partner spent about 10 hours working to get the project working successfully.
     - The hardest parts were interfacing with the database via the new JDBC but that came with practice.
     - General usage of PostgreSQL still proved difficult, but came much easier this project than the last with more CL usage to interact with it.
+    - Knowledge of front end devlopment also proved difficult